 The rate differences between these high-cost and less expensive breeds were as much as $500 a year.
 Most of the high-premium pooches also show up on other lists of the priciest breeds based on veterinary costs.

-Here’s what the premiums are by breed, followed by information on why the differences are so wide and what they may mean for owners of insured and uninsured dogs.
+Here’s the cost of dog insurance by breed, followed by information on why the differences are so wide — and what they may mean for owners of insured and uninsured canines.

 |Pet insurance costs for 15 popular dog breeds|

 |Pembroke Welsh Corgi||$76||$909|

 |SOURCE: AdvisorSmith, which got quote estimates for a 5-year-old animal with no pre-existing conditions for 15 popular dog breeds.
 Premiums based on up to $10,000 in annual coverage at 70% reimbursement with a $250 deductible.
 Twelve insurers were surveyed on costs for dogs in 25 of the most populated U.S. cities, from Los Angeles, Chicago, and Las Vegas to New York City and Philadelphia, and from Seattle and Indianapolis to Houston and Phoenix.
 The data were released in 2021.|

 Why do dog insurance costs differ so much by breed?